Apjo/AWSAssociateSolutionsArchitectNotes/README.md

             - Along with high-deliverability SES provides, easy, real-time access to your sending statistics, and built-in notifications for bounces, complaints, and deliveries to help you find tune your cloud-based email sending strategy

-   After AWS resources are deployed we can update or modify in a controlled manner, and predictable way in effect applying version control to your AWS infrastructure.
-   **Amazon Web Services offer 3 different levels of support, namely Enterprise Business, and Developer**

 [Back to Table of Contents](#toc)